cepsdev/machines4ceps/README.md

 basic_example.default- basic_example.caps_locked+
 ```

-The default behaviour of __ceps__ is: for each event, and after all transitions triggered by this particular event had been taken, print on a single line the set of all changed states (i.e. a state diff).
-Each state printed is annotated by a __+__ or __-__, indicating whether the state is active or not.
+The default behaviour of __ceps__ is approximately as follows: fetch an event, process all transitions triggered by the event, report the set of changed states, and repeat.
+If we run our simulations inside a terminal windows, __ceps__ reports the set of changed states by simply printing the states' names followed by a newline character  and annotated by a __+__ or __-__, indicating whether the state is active or not.
 We have three events in our last simulation, but four lines of output.That's because of the transition __t{Initial;default;};__ which has no associated event and is therefore triggered simply by starting the state machine (epsilon transition).

 ### Visualization